MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 01/24/2020
 ms.author: bholtorf
-ms.openlocfilehash: 35904d33c7e456e3797dae0835ed7462a65f4a7f
+ms.openlocfilehash: aa4ce82cd1a156561fa2dc929c45e231730fb084
-ms.sourcegitcommit: c6e28db8f78fa21db064c9b8a8d742f49d7db3ae
+ms.sourcegitcommit: 877af26e3e4522ee234fbba606615e105ef3e90a
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/31/2019
+ms.lasthandoff: 01/28/2020
-ms.locfileid: "2692864"
+ms.locfileid: "2992016"
 ---
 # <a name="make-payments-with-the-amc-banking-365-fundamentals-extension-or-sepa-credit-transfer"></a>Make Payments with the AMC Banking 365 Fundamentals extension or SEPA Credit Transfer
 On the **Payment Journal** page, you can process payments to your vendors by exporting a file together with the payment information from the journal lines.
 You can then upload the file to your electronic bank where the related money transfers are processed. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.

+> [!NOTE]
-In the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)], a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
+> In the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)], a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
 In North American versions, the same service can be used to send payment files as electronic funds transfer (EFT), however with a slightly different process.
 See step 6 in [To export payments to a bank file](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#to-export-payments-to-a-bank-file).

  To enable SEPA credit transfers, you must first set up a bank account, a vendor, and the general journal batch that the payment journal is based on.
 You then prepare payments to vendors by automatically filling the **Payment Journal** page with due payments with specified posting dates.